A Policy Gradient Primal-Dual Algorithm for Constrained MDPs with Uniform PAC Guarantees

 \section{Introduction}

-\looseness=-1 This paper studies a primal-dual reinforcement learning (RL) algorithm for the online constrained Markov decision processes (CMDP) problem \citep{efroni2020exploration}, where the agent explores with the aim of identifying an optimal policy that maximizes the return while satisfying certain constraints.
+\looseness=-1 This paper studies a primal-dual (PD) reinforcement learning (RL) algorithm for the online constrained Markov decision processes (CMDP) problem \citep{efroni2020exploration}, where the agent explores the environment with the aim of identifying an optimal policy that maximizes the return while satisfying certain constraints.
 The CMDP framework is particularly promising for designing policies in safety-critical decision-making applications, such as autonomous driving with collision avoidance \citep{He2023lane,Gu2023safe-state} and controlling thermal power plants with temperature satisfaction \citep{zhan2022deepthermal}.
 Please refer to \citet{gu2022review} for more examples.

-\looseness=-1 Two primary approaches for the online CMDP problem are the linear programming (LP) approach and the primal-dual approach.
-While the LP approach is common in theoretical literature \citep{efroni2020exploration,liu2021learning,bura2022dope,hasanzadezonuzy2021learning,zheng2020constrained}, the primal-dual approach is more popular in practice due to its adaptability to high-dimensional problem settings.
-The primal-dual approach typically involves iterative policy gradient ascent over the Lagrange function, making it amenable to recent deep policy gradient RL algorithms \citep{achiam2017constrained,tessler2018reward,wang2022robust,le2019batch,russel2020robust}.
+\looseness=-1 Two primary approaches for the online CMDP problem are the linear programming (LP) approach and the PD approach.
+While the LP approach is common in theoretical literature \citep{efroni2020exploration,liu2021learning,bura2022dope,hasanzadezonuzy2021learning,zheng2020constrained}, the PD approach is more popular in practice due to its adaptability to high-dimensional problem settings.
+The PD approach typically involves iterative policy gradient ascent over the Lagrange function, making it amenable to recent deep policy gradient RL algorithms \citep{achiam2017constrained,tessler2018reward,wang2022robust,le2019batch,russel2020robust}.